kmcgillivray/typeguide.css/README.md

 ## Components

 The basic html elements have all been covered: headings, paragraphs, ordered lists, unordered lists, blockquotes and horizontal rules.

+## Typography guidelines

+The typography guidelines I focused on are:

+1. Make sure the line length isn't too long.
+It should be somewhere between 45 and 90 characters to be a readable length.
+2. Body text on the web should be between 15 and 20 pixels.
+This is larger than text sizes in print because we look at screens from further away than books.
+3. Default heading sizes in HTML are gargantuan.
+There are better ways to draw attention to them.
+Headings here are bold and slightly larger than the body text, not double or triple in size.
+4. Line height should be a comfortable size, not too tall and not too short.
+Somewhere between 120% and 140% of the text size.
+5. Paragraphs are separated with spacing (margins) equal to 50-100% of the body text size, not separated with an extra return.